Igor-de-Lima52/iPhone-15-Pro-Website/README.md

 - The site attracted a good number of visitors, around 2500, and performed excellently, loading in 1.2 seconds.

 - The click-through rate (CTR) was approximately 15%, demonstrating that users were engaged with the content.

+## 🛑 Important Note

+This project does not have a backend.
+All interactive elements are illustrative, without communication with a server.